YexuanXiao/deque/README.md

 Working in progress.

-Additionally, [the noalloc branch](https://github.com/YexuanXiao/deque/tree/noalloc) provides an allocator-free version to explain the design of the deque and facilitate further modifications.
+[The noalloc branch](https://github.com/YexuanXiao/deque/tree/noalloc) provides an allocator-free version to explain the design of the deque and facilitate further modifications.
 The repository [deque-test](https://github.com/yexuanXiao/deque-test) provides a ported version of the test cases from libc++.
+The repository [deque-benchmark](https://github.com/yexuanXiao/deque-benchmark) provides performance tests to compare the performance differences between this and the three other standard library implementations.

 ## Roadmap

-+ performance benchmark
++ Optimize the performance of inserting a range of elements

 ## Compiler Portability